fabiocsm/alertlogicAPI/README.md

 ### listSources(filters="")
 **@param** _filters_ (string)
-The filters to apply in the API credential search according to the [CloudInsightAPI filters objects](https://console.cloudinsight.alertlogic.com/api/sources/#api-_footer)
+The filters to apply in the API credential search according to the [CloudInsightAPI filter objects](https://console.cloudinsight.alertlogic.com/api/sources/#api-_footer)
 **@return** _(dictionary)_
 This method save locally in the instance a dictionary of the search results where the UUID of each item is the key and the source object itself is the value.
 It also returns that dictionary